Pavithephenomenal/Pavithephenomenal/README.md

 #Hi there, This is Pavithra Lakshmikanthan 👋

-- 🔭 I’m currently working on Full-Stack Projects to improve my Profile
+- 🔭 I’m currently working on Product Development and Full-Stack Projects to improve my Profile

-- 🌱 I’m currently learning Node.js and ExpressJs
+- 🌱 I’m currently learning Node.js and ExpressJs, Reading books on Product Development and related Skills

 - 👯 I’m looking to collaborate on LinkedIn

-- 💬 Ask me about Front-End Development
+- 💬 Ask me about Front-End Development, Wireframes, Writing specs for a new project

 - 📫 How to reach me:
 1. <a href="https://www.linkedin.com/in/pavithra-lakshmikanthabharathi-51a8ab1a3/"><i class="devicon-linkedin-plain colored"></i>LinkedIn:@Pavithra Lakshmikanthanbharathi</a>